-La Madeleine, most unusual church.
+La Madeleine, Paris

 The carved pediment shows the Last Judgment, Christ appears surrounded by two angels.
 Marie-Madeleine is on the right kneeling to intercede for the damned, she thus expresses the repentance.